 I feel like because I run this blog, I am sort of expected to bring cake to a party?
 I can understand why, but sometimes you just want time off.
 Luckily, making something like this requires so little effort I am happy to oblige.
 Literally, whacking it all together with a drizzle and a sip of Prosecco here and there, standard.

 A lot of what you do in this recipe, is optional.
 I went all out, and technically that requires starting the recipe the day before so you can soak your raspberries in Prosecco, but again that is also optional.
 Sometimes I can’t be bothered and just keep them fresh.
 I would say the easiest way to get the Prosecco into the recipe however is soaking the fruit, and the sponge fingers.

-Because the sponge fingers, once soaked, are quite delicate, I usually leave that drizzling till the assembly part of it all, but you can do what you please.
+Because the sponge fingers, once soaked, are quite delicate, I usually leave that drizzling until the assembly part of it all, but you can do what you please.
 You can use Champagne, Prosecco, or theoretically a sparkling wine even, but I use whichever I have in my cupboard.
 Also, whichever is cheaper.

-This, obviously, isn’t a very kid friendly dessert, but my Terry’s Chocolate Orange Trifle and even my Brownie Trifle are suitable for all!
+This, obviously, isn’t a very kid friendly dessert, but my Terry’s chocolate orange trifle and even my brownie trifle are suitable for all!
 Also, you could even make this but leave out the alcohol just for a delicious trifle!
-However, if you are after something else, my Champagne Cheesecake is top notch.
+However, if you are after something else, my Champagne cheesecake is top notch.